 By their nature, long-tail keywords are searched less frequently than shorter keywords, but they account for a large part of search behavior.
 Along with PPC advertising, your organic SEO marketing efforts can also effectively target these long-tail keywords.

-Scale-Up Your Personal Injury Legal Marketing
+Scale-Up Your Marketing With Personal Injury SEO Agency

 There are many ways for personal injury law firms to get leads and cases.
 Attorneys may not even understand the full scope of options they have in personal injury marketing, SEO, and lead generation.
 This is only natural because, as an attorney, your primary expertise is in litigation matters, not personal injury advertising.